acgtwentyone/transporte-boa-esperanca/CONTRIBUTING.md

 Submitting a Pull Request If you wish to submit a pull request for a new feature or issue, you should start by forking this repository first.
 This should get you setup on your local machine:

-Make sure you have [Node.js](https://nodejs.org/en/) installed in your machine.
+Make sure you have [Node.js](https://nodejs.org/en/) installed on your machine.
 (We suggest you to use node v16.x.x).

 Fork the repo by running